microsoft/botframework-cli/packages/lu/docs/translate-command.md

 In other cases, you might want to manage the translation and localization for the language understanding content for your bot independently.

-Translate command in the ludown CLI takes advantage of the [Microsoft text translation API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) to automatically machine translate .lu files to one or more than [60+ languages](https://aka.ms/translate-langs) supported by the Microsoft text translation cognitive service.
+Translate command in the @microsoft/bf-lu library takes advantage of the [Microsoft text translation API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) to automatically machine translate .lu files to one or more than [60+ languages](https://aka.ms/translate-langs) supported by the Microsoft text translation cognitive service.

 You can learn more about language x locale support for [LUIS.ai](https://www.luis.ai/) [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-supported-languages) and [qnamaker.ai](https://www.qnamaker.ai/) [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/languages-supported)

 ## What is translated?
-With the ludown translate command you can translate:
-- An .lu file and optionally translate
+- An .lu (or .qna) file and optionally translate
     - Comments in the lu file
     - LU and QnA reference link texts
-- List of .lu files under a specific path.
+- List of .lu/ .qna files under a specific path.

-When translating .lu file,
+When translating .lu/ .qna file,
 - [Intents](docs/lu-file-format.md#intent) are not translated
 - [Entity](docs/lu-file-format.md#entity) names are not translated